status-im/feature-specs/content/raw/chat/activity_center.md

 * If the user receives a reply to a message they have posted then the reply MUST appear in the "All" and "Replies" sections.
 * The user MUST be able to mark this type of item as read
 * Clicking on this type of activity item MUST open that chat and jump to that message

+## Notes

+* At time of writing the "Identity Checks" section is new and has not been implemented yet